realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Module4/README.md

 Code reviews: The deliberate and methodical gathering of other programmers to examine each other's code for errors to increase the code quality and reduces the amount of bugs

 Continuous deployment (CD): New code is deployed often after it has been automatically built and tested

+Continuous integration (CI): A system that will automatically build and test our code every time there's a change